Cheddar, the rare orange lobster, is spared by Red Lobster workers

 Most crustaceans meet a predictable fate at Red Lobster.
 But not Cheddar, the bright-orange specimen who is now set to live out her days being oohed over at an aquarium rather than, like so many of her compatriots, being broiled and dipped in butter.

-Cheddar, as she was eventually named by the staff of the Red Lobster in Hollywood, Florida, and Ripley’s Aquarium in Myrtle Beach, South Carolina, where she now resides, first arrived to the restaurant amid a regular shipment.
+Cheddar, as she was eventually named by the staff of the Red Lobster in Hollywood, Fla., and Ripley’s Aquarium in Myrtle Beach, S.C., where she now resides, first arrived to the restaurant amid a regular shipment.
 But workers there straightaway pegged her as an unusual specimen.
 Unlike the typical brownish color (lobsters aren’t red until they’re cooked, natch), her shell is a bright orange.

 They would soon confirm this; scientists say orange lobsters are 1 in 30 million, mostly because their vibrant coloring makes them so visible to predators.